Approval of God: Leslie Charteris was pleased with the casting of Ian Ogilvy in Return of the Saint and Simon Dutton in the short-lived 1989 series.

 Despite this, however, Charteris would later oversee the novelisations of several TV episodes, which would be written by staff writers but published (initially) under Charteris' name.

 Missing Episode: The 47 colour episodes show up much more often in syndication (on British TV, anyway) than the 71 black-and-white ones.
-(However, the entire series is on DVD.)
+(However, the entire series is available on DVD.)

-- Old Shame: Peter Wyngarde was embarrassed about his guest role in "The Gadic Collection" as villainous Turk in Blackface.
-He was against the idea, but relented, as he hoped it would lead to him playing Othello.
+Old Shame: Peter Wyngarde was embarrassed about his guest role in "The Gadic Collection" as villainous Turk in brownface.
+In Channel 4's It Was Alright in the 1960s, he said that he was against the idea, but relented, as he hoped it would lead to him playing Othello.